martianying/lsat_logic_reasoning_data_tracker/README.md

 >> you will be asked to input the number of your wrong questions. (split each number by one space, like this " ")
 >> you will get two plots. one is "histogram.png", the other is "accurate_rate.png"

 Note: "histogram.png" will show the time you update it so as to avoid any confusion.
-It also only shows the accurate rate of the latest LG sesstion you've done. the "accurate_rate.png" will show the history!
+It also only shows the accurate rate of the latest LR sesstion you've done. the "accurate_rate.png" will show the history!